Operationalising the bitter lessons in compute and cleverness

 Here are some things I hadn’t heard about until 2 hours ago!

 Stuart Russell and Eric Wefald’s rational metareasoning (Russell and Wefald 1991) models each computation step as a decision: the expected value of performing that computation, minus its cost.
-Intelligence, in this framing, is choosing which inferences to run — literally “when to compute” as a decision theory.
+Intelligence then becomes the skill of choosing which inferences to run — literally “when to compute” as a decision theory.
 Hay, Russell, Tolpin & Shimony (Hay et al. 2012) later operationalised this as a meta-level MDP, making the framework tractable enough to implement, apparently.
-I would want to get my hands dirty with this before I felt comfortable claiming to understand it.
+I would want to get my hands dirty with this before I felt comfortable claiming to understand it, or to read past the paper abstract at least.

 Griffiths, Lieder & Icard’s resource-rational analysis (Lieder and Griffiths 2020) takes a different angle from cognitive science: human cognitive biases aren’t irrational; they’re optimal given finite compute.
-The brain is doing the best it can with the budget it has.
-This turns the bitter lesson from an empirical observation into a normative theory — we should expect any intelligent system to use heuristics, caching, and shortcuts, because those are the resource-rational thing to do.
+The brain is ‘doing the best it can with the budget it has’.
+This turns the bitter lesson into a normative theory — we should expect any intelligent system to use heuristics, caching, and shortcuts, because those are the resource-rational thing to do.
 Zilberstein’s anytime algorithms (Zilberstein 1996) look a bit like an instrumentalisation: algorithms that return progressively better answers as we give them more time, with the agent deciding when to stop.

 3 At scale

-The above ideas don’t directly address the economic structure I care about — the substitution between training and inference, the amortisation of a foundation model across millions of users, the trade-off between data acquisition cost and model complexity.
+The above ideas don’t directly address the economic motivation at the start — the substitution between training and inference, the amortisation of a foundation model across millions of users, the trade-off between data acquisition cost and model complexity.
 That seems to require something genuinely economic, not just decision-theoretic.

-What I think is still missing: a theory that connects Wang’s AIKR (intelligence is resource scarcity), Russell’s metareasoning (each computation is a decision), and the actual microeconomics of ML systems (training vs. inference, data vs. compute, memorisation vs. extrapolation).
+Literature gap: a theory that connects something like Wang’s AIKR (intelligence is resource scarcity), Russell’s metareasoning (each computation is a decision), and the actual microeconomics of ML systems (training vs. inference, data vs. compute, memorisation vs. extrapolation).
 I would like it even to include the computation that happens within the human skull.
-For now, some more specific notes on the pieces.
+For now, some more specific notes on useful concepts in this domain

 4 Amortisation